BIOLOGY FOR LIFE

 D4.1.7- Sexual selection as a selection pressure in animal species.

-• Outline the mechanism of sexual selection in evolution of courtship behavior and anatomical features.
+• Outline the two major mechanisms of sexual selection in evolution of courtship behavior and anatomical features.

 • Describe examples of sexual selection, including for color, size, and courtship behaviors.